kriszyp/alkali/README.md

 ### Generator `render` Method

 If you are developing in an ES6 compatible environment (Babel or restricted set of modern browsers), you can define a `render` method as a generator, making it very simple to construct an element that reacts to known variables.
 This method can written in same way as the `react` generator functions described above, where you use the `yield` operator on each variable.
-The method will be called when the element is first created, and again anytime any of the "yielded" variable changes.
+The method will be called when the element is first created, and again anytime any of the "yielded" variables changes.
 For example:

 ```
 class MyLink extends Anchor {